donnemartin/interactive-coding-challenges/README.md

 * Solve the challenge and verify it passes the unit test
 * Check out the accompanying **Solution Notebook** for further discussion

+To **debug** your solution with pdb, refer to the following [ticket](https://github.com/donnemartin/interactive-coding-challenges/issues/11).

 Note: If your solution is different from those listed in the Solution Notebook, consider submitting a pull request so others can benefit from your work.
 Review the [Contributing Guidelines](https://github.com/donnemartin/interactive-coding-challenges/blob/master/CONTRIBUTING.md) for details.

 ### Nose Unit Tests